Oekn5w/horizon-load-remover/README.md

 For PC, use the autosplitter that is automatically suggested in the `Splits Editor` after having selected the game.

-If necessary (e.g. CE Runs), the Autosplitter can manually added to LiveSplit by adding a `Scriptable Auto Splitter` component in LiveSplit and downloading the script in the `autosplitter` subfolder:
+If necessary (e.g. CE Runs), the Autosplitter can manually be added to LiveSplit by adding a `Scriptable Auto Splitter` component in LiveSplit and downloading the script in the `autosplitter` subfolder:
 * [hzd-autosplitter.asl](https://raw.githubusercontent.com/Oekn5w/horizon-load-remover/master/autosplitter/hzd-autosplitter.asl)

 At the moment, only Load Removal is implemented in the script.